AdaCore/ada-spark-rfcs/rfc-local-vars-without-block.md

 =======

 Local variables may be declared within a part of a compound statement without introducing a full declare block.
 The declarations may, but need not, be separated from the statements with an "in" reserved word.
-In the absence of the "in" separator, the declarations may be interspersed arbitrarily with the statements.
+Only declarations may precede the optional "in" separator, but after the "in" (if any), declarations may be interspersed arbitrarily.

 Motivation
 ==========